Abhiramborige/Workshops/README.md

 # This repo contains:
-* Lyrics Generation
+* Lyrics Generation in pyhon
-* Handwritten digits classification
+* Handwritten digits classification in python
 * Web Scrapping Basics in python
+* Face detection in python